vinicunca/akar/docs/content/docs/2.pohon/2.components/checkbox.md

 ### Icon

 Use the `icon` prop to set the icon of the Checkbox when it is checked.
-Defaults to `i-lucide-check`.
+Defaults to `i-lucide:check`.

 ::docs-pohon-preview
 ---